An

 better…

-Return to the top or to my Home Page
+Return to the top or visit my Home Page

-The End of My Childhood & Teenage eDiary Threads…
+The End of the 2 Decades of My Childhood & Teenage Years…

-profile page that I created a few years ago, my family tree
+the personal profile that I created a few years ago,

-FaceBook where you can scroll down to view my events year-by-year.
+where you can scroll down to view my events year-by-year

-As I expect that parts of my eDiary will improve and/or change as I tag more year-by-year info or clarify some of the threads… watch this space!
+As I expect that parts of my eDiary will improve and/or change as I tag some more year-by-year info, or clarify some of the threads… watch this space!

 Please also visit my